TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-11-25-TBHTG-0-intro.markdown

 #### TODO:

-**Outeline strategic thinking:** uncertainty, chance and optionallity
+**Outeline strategic thinking:** uncertainty, chance and optionality

 **Discuss important counterfactuals:** what is the likelyhood of *not* having
  * another lockdown in the next 10/20/30 years?